 Why did the departments create a PD course instead of creating an on-campus course?

 The WatPD program is a perfect fit for a course focused on professional topics in computing.
-Because students complete PD courses during their co-op work terms, they can learn about the laws and ethics that define their chosen profession and make immediate connections to what they’re learning in the workplace.
+Because students complete PD courses during their work terms, they can learn about the laws and ethics that define their chosen profession and make immediate connections to what they’re learning in the workplace.

 How does PD10 align with other parts of the departments' curriculums?